 Welcome to August, ya’ll!

-Last month, we explored a small surface of what yoga is and where it all began.
+Last month, we explored the surface of what yoga is and some aspects about how this practice began.
 We’ll dive deeper into each area as the months roll on, so please feel free to go back at any time as a reference point for further discussions.

-This month, we’ll be looking at the main branches of yoga and begin to branch out to reach the point we’re at today.
-Since the 90’s, yoga has exploded in the U.S., and the beauty of where our modern day practice comes from tend to get lost within much of Western teachings (my own, included).
+This month, we’ll be looking at the main branches of yoga (in relation to the Bhagavad Gita) and begin to draw a connection from ancient text to modern day practices.
+Since the 90’s, yoga has exploded in the U.S., and the beauty of where today’s practice comes from tends to get lost within much of Western teachings (my own, included).
 The practitioners that have been coming to class the last few weeks have truly enjoyed the education, and that is my intention for these pieces: education!
-The history is fascinating and there is so much free and well-priced information out there!
+The history is fascinating and there is so much free and reasonably priced information out there.

 Now, I’m not a scholar or expert in yoga philosophy or history, and as the months roll on, it might be difficult for me to trace back some information accurately.
 With that said, Off the Mat is absolutely an open dialogue.
 I’ll have my own questions from time to time and would be grateful if you know an answer or have something to add.

-We know that yoga is the union of the Self and universal energy; liberation; moksha.
+We know that yoga is union; liberation; moksha.
 If yoga is the destination, how do we get there?

-Most of this dialogue takes place right before the intended battle, as Arjuna confides in Krishna his refusal to fight with his family or take a part in bloodshed, a decision many of us would make in his place.
-Krishna uses the teachings to point to Arjuna’s dharma (cosmic law; our life’s purpose) to hone in on the importance of Arjuna’s place in this war.
-This is one of the lessons the Gita teaches us; we all have a purpose in this lifetime and there will always be moments and decisions that are less than comfortable to experience and make.
-We are to use the teachings as a guide to approaching our dharma with conviction and the greater Truths in our heart; more specifically, allowing the love of God to be with us with every move, thought, and experience.
+Most of this dialogue takes place right before the intended battle, as Arjuna confides in Krishna of his refusal to fight with his family or take a part in bloodshed, a decision many of us would make in his place.
+Krishna uses the teachings to point to Arjuna’s dharma (cosmic law; our life’s purpose) and to hone in on the importance of Arjuna’s place in this war.
+He doesn’t tell him what to do: he gives Arjuna the tools to make a decision himself.
+This is one of the many lessons the Gita teaches us; we all have a purpose in this lifetime and there will always be moments and decisions that are less than comfortable to experience and make.
+We are to use the teachings as a guide to approaching our dharma with conviction and the greater Truths in our heart; more specifically, allowing the love of the Universe to be with us with every move, thought, and experience.

 Krishna shares the paths to yoga with Arjuna to guide him through this difficult time.
 He discusses four main paths: jnana, bhakti, karma, and raja, which Eknath Easwaran briefly describes in the introduction to his book, The Bhagavad Gita: